stdschep/MD-simulation-of-protein-ligand-complexes-with-OpenMM/README.md

 * [openmmforcefields](https://github.com/openmm/openmmforcefields/tree/main)
 * [openfftoolkit](https://github.com/openforcefield/openff-toolkit/tree/main)

 The simulation parameter (-a) differentiates between proteins and protein ligand complexes.
-Below shows the essential parameter for each case, observe the capital in **P**rotein and **C**omplex!
+The code below shows the essential parameter for each case (observe the capital in **P**rotein and **C**omplex!)
 The protein must be written in pdb format, while the ligand must be in MOL or SDF fomat.
 Output (-o) is used to name the outputted files.
 ```
 $ python MDsim.py -a Protein -p protein.pdb -o output
 ```